Wednesday

 Egil Hansen

-Experienced software architect, developer, and Microsoft MVP, with a strong focus on creating maintainable software that solves real business problems, using techniques such as domain-driven design, test-driven development and following clean-code principles.
+Experienced software developer/architect, international speaker, and Microsoft MVP for developer technologies, with a strong focus on creating maintainable software that solves real business problems in the cloud and on-prem, using techniques and practices such as domain-driven design, test-driven development, and following clean-code principles.